 Time for the first team call

 The CFO is the executive sponsor of this new effort, as the Head of People and Recruiting (P&R,) whom he oversees, is spearheading the initiative.
 They’ve reached out to an HR consulting firm that specializes in turning around sagging employee engagement numbers.

 Krempe’s CEO is also in attendance, listening to the firm’s pitch.
-And she’s invited a special task force, some potential stakeholders from around the company: her executive assistant, the Sales VP, a writer from Comms, a videographer from Marketing, a senior software engineer, an analyst from Ops and an admin from IT.
+And she’s invited a special task force, some potential stakeholders from around the company: her executive assistant, a Sales VP, a writer from Comms, a videographer from Marketing, a senior software engineer, an analyst from Ops and an admin from IT.

 Looking at the conference room, where our characters have convened, the meeting doesn’t look like much, certainly not the initial brainstorm for a major company initiative.
 The only people physically assembled in the conference room are the Head of P&R, the consultants and the software engineer.
 So where’s everyone else?

 The CFO is at an investor meeting in New York and taking the call on his cell.
 The CEO is visiting the company’s newest office in Prague.
 Her EA is driving in and taking the call in her car.
 The Sales VP is at the airport, his flight delayed heading out to a prospective customer.
 The writer is dialing in from home.
 The videographer is at a photo shoot.
 The Ops Analyst is visiting a new data center in one of the Asian offices.
 And the IT admin is offsite.